adityasuri2005/Named-language-inference-NLP/README.md

    whether you're within the 1–2 point tolerance (~70.6–74.6%).
 5. Saves the model, tokenizer, and `benchmark_results.json`.

-If you land outside tolerance: stop and debug before touching native data.
+If we land outside tolerance: stop and debug before touching native data.
 Likely culprits, in order:
 - Wrong label mapping — verify 0/1/2 against the dataset card.
 - Batch-size / LR mismatch with what actually produced 72.6% (the paper